delaneyj/grug/docs/guide/features.md

 ### Dynamic Import Polyfill

-Vite uses ES dynamic import as code-splitting points.
+grug uses ES dynamic import as code-splitting points.
 The generated code will also use dynamic imports to load the async chunks.
-However, native ESM dynamic imports support landed later than ESM via script tags and there is a browser support discrepancy between the two features.
-Vite automatically injects a light-weight [dynamic import polyfill](https://github.com/GoogleChromeLabs/dynamic-import-polyfill) to ease out that difference.
+However, native ESM dynamic imports support landed later than ESM via script tags and there is a browser support discrepancy between the two features. grug automatically injects a light-weight [dynamic import polyfill](https://github.com/GoogleChromeLabs/dynamic-import-polyfill) to ease out that difference.

 If you know you are only targeting browsers with native dynamic import support, you can explicitly disable this feature via [`build.polyfillDynamicImport`](/config/#build-polyfilldynamicimport).

 ### CSS Code Splitting

-Vite automatically extracts the CSS used by modules in an async chunk and generate a separate file for it.
+grug automatically extracts the CSS used by modules in an async chunk and generate a separate file for it.
 The CSS file is automatically loaded via a `<link>` tag when the associated async chunk is loaded, and the async chunk is guaranteed to only be evaluated after the CSS is loaded to avoid [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content#:~:text=A%20flash%20of%20unstyled%20content,before%20all%20information%20is%20retrieved.).

 If you'd rather have all the CSS extracted into a single file, you can disable CSS code splitting by setting [`build.cssCodeSplit`](/config/#build-csscodesplit) to `false`.

 ### Preload Directives Generation

-Vite automatically generates `<link rel="modulepreload">` directives for entry chunks and their direct imports in the built HTML.
+grug automatically generates `<link rel="modulepreload">` directives for entry chunks and their direct imports in the built HTML.

 ### Async Chunk Loading Optimization